coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

 pattern (use of non-linear matching).

-Permutation on closed lists
+Permutations of lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another more complex example is the problem of permutation on closed
+A more complex example is the problem of permutations of
 lists.
-The aim is to show that a closed list is a permutation of
+The aim is to show that a list is a permutation of
-another one.
+another list.

-First, we define the permutation predicate as shown here:

 .. coqtop:: in